JoseDeFreitas/awesome-youtubers/readme.md

 ### Life skills and job searching

+Your professional side can be reinforced while watching these tutorials.
+It's important to know how to manage you money and keep track of it, as well as tips to get the job you want or starting one by yourself.
+Find also coding/design/tech companies interview methods.

 [<img align="left" height="94px" width="94px" alt="GCFLearnFree.org channel's avatar" src="https://yt3.ggpht.com/a/AATXAJwe6TjwIlLLS09rBm-AG81b6PslL87sIu8ULLAvpw=s100-c-k-c0xffffffff-no-rj-mo"/>](https://www.youtube.com/c/GcflearnfreeOrgplus)

 [**GCFLearnFree.org**](https://www.youtube.com/c/GcflearnfreeOrgplus) [<img height="16px" width="16px" alt="Badge for youtubers that upload videos weekly" src="media/badge-weekly.svg" title="Uploads videos weekly"/>](badges.md#weekly-video-upload) \